DrWyatt/Police-Management/README.md

 ------------- | ------------- | -------------
-"pm:isAdmin" | int playerSID, string eventName | If player is an Admin, trigger eventName "pm:isCop" | int playerSID, string eventName | If player is a Cop, trigger eventName "pm:triggerToAllCops" | string eventName | Triggers eventName to all on-duty cops "pm:triggerToAllAdmins" | string eventName | Triggers eventName to all admins "pm:triggerToAllDepartment" | int departmentID, string eventName | Triggers eventName to all cops from a specific department
+"pm:isAdmin" | int playerSID, string eventName | If player is an Admin, trigger eventName "pm:isCop" | int playerSID, string eventName | If player is a Cop, trigger eventName "pm:triggerToAllCops" | string eventName, string argument | Triggers eventName to all on-duty cops "pm:triggerToAllAdmins" | string eventName, string argument | Triggers eventName to all admins "pm:triggerToAllDepartment" | int departmentID, string eventName, string argument | Triggers eventName to all cops from a specific department

 ## WIP
 **>** ???
 (Send suggestions as Enhancements in [here](https://github.com/DrWyatt/Police-Management/issues)